jesperschmidthansen/molsim/newmolsim/README.md

 - [ ] Feature: Barostate
 - [ ] Feature: Standard run time sample classes
 - [ ] Feature: Electrostatic interactions using the Wolf scheme
-- [ ] Feature: A set of molecular and atomic configurations
+- [X] Feature: A set of molecular and atomic configurations
-- [ ] Feature: Molecular class for infrastructure
+- [X] Feature: Molecular class for infrastructure (contained in molsim class)
 - [ ] Feature: DPD support (initiated)
 - [ ] Revision: Class properties access.
 Should these be different from public?
 - [ ] Revision: Define class constants with correct properties (Constant=true)
 - [ ] Revision: All classes should have a disp method
 - [ ] Revision: Consider whether methods should have specified properties
 - [ ] Revision: Naming convensions (at the moment none)
-- [ ] Revision: ms_molconfig is a mess...
+- [X] Revision: ms_molconfig is a mess...

 </body>
 </html>